 The United Nations aims to help solve problems that challenge humanity, and so its diverse range of organisations do many different things.
-You can see a map of all the separate UN bodies here.
+You When States become Members of the United Nations, they agree to accept can see a map of all the separate UN bodies here.
 The UN and its family of organisations work to promote respect for human rights, protect the environment, fight disease and reduce poverty.